alexanderlarsen/Saneject/README.md

 - **Interface serialization with Roslyn:** `[SerializeInterface] IMyInterface` fields show up in the Inspector.
 - **Serialized collections of interfaces:** Interface arrays and lists, e.g., `[SerializeInterface] IMyInterface[]`, are fully supported, injectable and visible in the Inspector too.
 - **No more interface class wrappers:** Write plain `[SerializeInterface] IMyInterface foo` instead of wrapping in `Interface<TInterface> foo` and unwrapping with `foo.Value`.
-- **Cross-scene / prefab references:** `ProxyObject` `ScriptableObjects` allow serialized references to objects Unity normally can’t link.
+- **Cross-scene / prefab references:** `ProxyObject` `ScriptableObjects` allow serialized references to objects Unity normally can't link.
 - **Global Scope:** Scene dependencies can be promoted to global singletons at editor-time and resolved statically by proxies at runtime.

 ### Performance & runtime